avadhutp/lazarus/README.md

 # Requirements
 1. `youtube-dl`
-2. a terminal-based mp3 players like
+2. any terminal-based mp3 player like
   * `afplayer`: on OS X (installed by default)
   * `cvlc`: on Linux (:warning:note: While using cvlc specify the command as `cvlc --play-and-exit` to avoid stalling Lazarus.)
   * `mplayer`